mogba/pillio/README.md

   "
 >
   <img
-    style="max-height: 600px;"
+    width="30%"
     alt="Lateral menu with options for alarms management and settings" src="https://user-images.githubusercontent.com/56984939/175789879-7a5b88ee-ef67-45d5-9a8e-725dedd27fea.png"
   >
   <img
-    style="max-height: 600px;"
+    width="30%"
     alt="Home page"
     src="https://user-images.githubusercontent.com/56984939/175789890-57a6b942-bfe5-49fc-9fce-2063fb71211b.png"
   >
   <img
-    style="max-height: 600px;"
+    width="30%"
     alt="Alarm edit page with fields such as drug name, when the treatment starts, doses and dispenser settings" src="https://user-images.githubusercontent.com/56984939/175789908-1a444535-4eae-4da8-bb2e-7659db9ba412.png"
   >
 </div>

-<p align="center">The dispenser has 15 usable slots to place medications.
+<p>The dispenser has 15 usable slots to place medications.
 It also has a lid with a mechanism that registers when a care recipient removes the medication from the device.</p>
 <div
   style="
     display: flex;